What kind of country will America be when our grandchildren grow up? How will my choices today shape that future 20 years from now?

 Power-hungry politicians want nothing more than us to believe we’re a country of oppressors and oppressed, advantaged and disadvantaged, the righteous and the deplorables.

 When you look at the facts, the gaps and divides aren’t close to the size suggested.
 And they’re getting smaller with time.

 But the more the media talks about them, the more we see them.

 Those politicians and their marketers, the Mainstream Media, leverage the Badder-Meinhof Phenomenon to reinforce the belief that things are bad and getting worse.

 They show one-sided stories of cops “attacking” criminals and skip all the stories that show them saving people’s lives to help people hate the cops.

-They pick out a racist asshole in a Trump shirt to make people believe all Trump supporters are racist to help people hate all who voted for Trump
+They pick out a racist asshole in a Trump shirt to make people believe all Trump supporters are racist to help people hate all who voted for Trump.

-They show all the celebrities getting the COVID-19 vaccine and ignore the hundreds of people who’ve died, and tens of thousands who the vaccine has injured already to help people hate those who say “no” to the vaccine.
+They show all the celebrities getting the COVID-19 vaccine and ignore the thousands of people who’ve died, and tens of thousands who the vaccine has injured already to help people hate those who say “no” to the vaccine.